ssj-ali/CustomerTestApp/README.md

-# Spring Boot Kotlin sample project
+# Spring Boot Kotlin sample Customer App

 You can launch the application with by running: